jmhockham/kotlin-coding/README.md

 ### Not in scope

-- Keeping track of who has borrowed the book
 - Overdue books
 - Multiple copies of the same book (although we'll still program defensively around this)

+### Not asked for in stories, but added in
+- Keeping track of who has borrowed the book

 ### Assumptions
 - There are only two types of users: library user, and library owner
 - The library owner is a superuser/admin; if a user can do something, the owner can do it.
 - Normal library users cannot checkout reference books, but the owner can (it's their library after all)
+- "Borrowing" implies checking a book in and out (two separate actions)